WLEE (1480 AM): Reuse of the WLEE call sign in Richmond

 The WLEE call letters were not gone for long in Richmond.
 At 1320 kHz, WANI, which had gone off the air earlier in 1988, was resurrected as a "new" WLEE on February 1, 1989, with Gilcom relinquishing the call letters and studio facilities to the new venture while burying the 1480 frequency with the call sign WJRW.
 The first incarnation of WLEE at 1320 lasted just three months due to financial problems, but after being sold, the call letters and standards format returned in September.
 From 1995 to 1997, WLEE-FM (now WKLR) operated at 96.5 MHz as part of a local marketing agreement between WLEE and the FM station's owner, airing a 1970s-based classic hits format.

-The call letters moved from 1320 (now WVNZ) to 990 kHz in 1999 in a swap with WVNZ, previously used on 990.
+The call letters moved from 1320 (now WBTL) to 990 kHz in 1999 in a swap with WVNZ, previously used on 990.
 That station became WREJ in 2016 after being sold and changing formats.

 The 1480 frequency would be recycled 15 years later for a new station, WTOX.